onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

 	Address: 20.69.83.54

 ### Store a TLS key and cert for the Load Balancer in a Secret
 I'll use a wildcard cert and key for <code>*.onefoursix.com</code> in the files <code>tls.crt</code> and <code>tls.key</code> respectively.
-Store the TLS key and cert in a Kubernetes Secret:
+Store the TLS key and cert in a Kubernetes tls Secret:

 	$ kubectl -n ns1 create secret tls streamsets-tls \
     	--key ~/certs/tls.key --cert ~/certs/tls.crt

+This step is not necessary if the load balancer is a Layer-4 load balancer just doing TCP passthrough without terminating TLS.
+In this example, the load balancer is a Layer-7 load balancer and does terminate TLS, and can then, optionally, use TLS to talk to backend SDCs.

+### If SDCs are configured to use https themselves, store a custom keystore and keystore password in Secret
+If the backend protocol is <code>https</code> we'll need to set a custom keystore for SDC.
+I'll package the TLS key and cert used for the Load Balancer into a keystore named <code>onefoursix.jks</code>, and save that keystore in a Kubernetes Secret named <code>sdc-keystore</code>:

+	$ kubectl -n ns1 create secret generic sdc-keystore --from-file=onefoursix.jks

+I'll also save the keystore password in a secret named <code>sdc-keystore-password</code>

+	$ kubectl -n ns1 create secret generic sdc-keystore-password --from-file=keystore-password.txt

 ### Create a Kubernetes Environment
-Create a new Kubernetes Environment named <code>aks-ns1</code> and set the namespace to <code>ns1</code>.
+I'll create a new Kubernetes Environment named <code>aks-ns1</code> and set the namespace to <code>ns1</code>.
 Activate the Environment but do not play the generated shell command; instead, click the <code>View Kubernetes YAML</code> button.
 In the dialog that opens, click the <code>copy</code> button.
 Paste the text into a text document on your local machine named <code>agent.yaml</code> (the name is not critical).

 #### Edit the generated YAML for the Agent
 On or around line 21, replace this line: